Rupnarayanpur railway station

 Rupnarayanpur railway station (station code: RNPR) is a railway station on the Howrah–Delhi main line under the Asansol railway division of the Eastern Railway zone.
-It is situated between Chittaranjan and Salanpur railway station in Paschim Bardhaman district of West Bengal, India.
+It is situated at Rupnarayanpur in Paschim Bardhaman district of West Bengal, India.
 Fourteen trains halt here daily.

 Facilities

 The station has three platforms, which are linked by a foot overbridge.
 Basic passenger facilities include a ticket counter, platform sheds and a drinking water supply.
 However, amenities such as retiring rooms are not available as of yet, as the station is under redevelopment as part of Adarsh Stations Scheme.

 Administration

 The station falls under the administrative control of the Eastern Railway zone of Asansol railway division.
 Its station code is RNPR.